-Angiostrongylus are parasites of rats.
-Excreted larvae are taken up by intermediate hosts (snails and slugs) and transport hosts (certain crabs and freshwater shrimp).
-Human infection is acquired by ingestion of raw or undercooked snails or slugs or transport hosts; it is unclear whether larval contamination of vegetables (eg, in slime from snails or slugs that crawl on the food) can cause infection.
+Angiostrongylus are parasites of rats (rat lung worms).
+Excreted larvae are taken up by intermediate hosts (snails and slugs) and paratenic or transport hosts (hosts that are not required for the parasite's development but that can transmit infection to humans).
+Human infection is acquired by ingestion of raw or undercooked snails or slugs or transport hosts (certain crabs and freshwater shrimp); it is unclear whether larval contamination of vegetables (eg, in slime from snails or slugs that crawl on the food) can cause infection.

-A. cantonensis infection occurs predominantly in Southeast Asia and the Pacific Basin, although infection has been reported elsewhere.
+A. cantonensis infection occurs predominantly in Southeast Asia and the Pacific Basin, although infection has been reported elsewhere, including the Caribbean, Hawaii, and Louisiana.
 The larvae migrate from the GI tract to the meninges, where they cause eosinophilic meningitis, with fever, headache, and meningismus.
 Occasionally, ocular invasion occurs.

-A. costaricensis infection occurs in the Americas.
+A. costaricensis infection occurs in the Americas, predominantly in Latin America and the Caribbean.
 Adult worms reside in arterioles of the ileocecal area, and eggs can be released into the intestinal tissues, resulting in local inflammation with abdominal pain, vomiting, and fever.
 Abdominal angiostrongyliasis mimics appendicitis; a painful right lower quadrant mass may develop.

 Diagnosis is suspected based on a history of ingesting potentially contaminated material.
 Patients with meningeal findings require lumbar puncture; CSF shows eosinophilia, but parasites are rarely visible.
 Diagnosis of GI infection is difficult because larvae and eggs are not present in stool; however, if surgery is done (eg, for suspected appendicitis), eggs and larvae can be identified in tissues removed during surgery.

 A. cantonensis meningitis is treated with analgesics, corticosteroids, and removal of CSF at frequent intervals to reduce CNS pressure.
+There is no specific anthelmintic therapy.
 Most patients have a self-limited course and recover completely.